-Numerous factors, such as family characteristics like socioeconomic status (SES), parents' educational level, and attitudes toward education, as well as school quality indicators (like facilities, teaching quality, and allotted teaching time), have a significant impact on cognitive and academic performance [1][2].
-While eating habits might have an impact on adolescents' cognitive function and behavior, food composition and meal patterns can have long-term positive or negative consequences since these factors may be related to cognition [3].
+Numerous factors, such as family characteristics like socioeconomic status (SES), parent's educational level, and attitudes toward education, as well as school quality indicators (like facilities, teaching quality, and allotted teaching time), have a significant impact on cognitive and academic performance ^{[1][2]}.
+While eating habits might have an impact on adolescents' cognitive function

-A healthy diet and way of life, especially one that includes whole grains, fruits, and dairy products that are high in fiber and nutrients, can have a good impact on children's health and general well-being [3].
-Adolescents' ideal development at the physical, mental, and cognitive levels is largely influenced by nutrition and a healthy diet [4].
-This is because better cognitive and mental health translates into a higher possibility of better academic success, giving learners more understanding and a more advanced set of abilities, which can then help them achieve a higher socioeconomic level [5].
+A healthy diet and way of life, especially one that includes whole grains, fruits, and dairy products that are high in fiber and nutrients, can have a good impact on children's health and general well-being ^[3].
+Adolescents' ideal development at the physical, mental, and cognitive levels is largely influenced by nutrition and a healthy diet ^[4].
+This is because better cognitive and mental health translates into a higher possibility for better academic success, giving learners more understanding and a more advanced set of abilities, which can then help them achieve a higher socioeconomic level ^[5].

-Adolescent students' food preferences and habits have been linked to outcomes that have an impact on their overall academic achievement and performance $\frac{[6][4]}{}$.
+Adolescent students' food preferences and habits have been linked to outcomes that have an impact on their overall academic achievement and performance ^{[6][4]}.
 Intellectual development may be negatively impacted by nutritional deficits throughout key stages of brain development.
-When an epidemiological transition occurs in developing or emerging economies like Ghana, where some noticeable gaps and inequalities are partly mirrored by poor nutritional status and/or nutrient deficiencies, this becomes more important to consider $\frac{[6]}{}$.
+When an epidemiological transition occurs in developing or emerging economies like Ghana, where some noticeable gaps and inequalities are partly mirrored by poor nutritional status and/or nutrient deficiencies, this becomes more important to consider ^[6].

 Children's health is at stake when they don't eat enough ^[7].
-A child's health is harmed by coming from a home that lacks food, according to research by Alaimo et al. ^[8].
+A child's health is harmed by coming from a home that lacks food, according to research by Alaimoet al. ^[8].
 Children who did not have enough to eat were more likely to have problems with their health on a biological level, such as decreased food intake, poor food quality, or micronutrient deficiencies, as well as psychological problems, such as elevated stress, concern, and emotions of deprivation ^[9].
-According to Alaimo et al. ^[8], ensuring that all children are fed adequately should be of utmost importance because it is essential to a child's overall health and well-being.
-According to a study by Jyoti et al. ^[10], pupils from households that experienced food insecurity saw their reading scores rise less than those from households that experienced food security.
-The price of food is a major factor in determining what to eat ^[10].
+According to Alaimoet al. ^[8], ensuring that all children are fed adequately should be of utmost importance because it is essential to a child's overall health and well-being.
+According to a study by Jyotiet al. ^[10], pupils from households that experienced food insecurity saw their reading scores rise less than those from households that experienced food security.

+The price of food is a major factor in determining what to eat [10].
 The affordability of the cost is largely influenced by a person's income and socioeconomic standing.
-High- and middle-income households are anticipated to generally have a lot more opportunities to buy healthful foods than low-income families [111].
-Low-income populations are more likely to have imbalanced diets and consume fewer fruits and vegetables than other groups [121].
+Highand middle-income households are anticipated to generally have a lot more opportunities to buy healthful foods than low-income families [11].
+Low-income populations are more likely to have imbalanced diets and consume fewer fruits and vegetables than other groups [12].
 Students who lack access to a variety of healthy food options are more likely to be malnourished or to engage in unhealthy eating habits, such as consuming only what is available at home or what their family can afford.
-These behaviors negatively affect pupils' overall health, intellectual growth, and capacity for productive work [131].
-Jyotiet al. [101] found that the majority of students who experience food insecurity at home are more likely to experience poor performance in school as well as difficulty focusing.
+These behaviors negatively affect pupils' overall health, intellectual growth, and capacity for productive work [13].
+Jyotiet al. [10] found that the majority of students who experience food insecurity at home are more likely to experience poor performance in school as well as difficulty focusing.